 Critical Mass

 Norm change requires a critical mass of community members willing to adopt the new standard.
+This tipping-point dynamic is an example of feedback loops in social systems: once adoption reaches a threshold, each new adopter makes the norm more attractive to the next.
 Research by sociologist Damon Centola has shown that once approximately 25% of a community adopts a new norm, the norm can tip and become dominant rapidly.
-Below that threshold, norm change efforts tend to fail even when the new norm is objectively better.
+As Centola has explained:

 The formation, maintenance, and change of online norms is one of the most important and least understood dynamics of digital life.
 Every online interaction occurs within a normative framework that shapes what is said, how it is said, and what happens in response.
 These frameworks are not fixed--they are constantly being constructed, reinforced, challenged, and revised by the collective behavior of every participant.
 Understanding how this process works is essential for building online spaces that serve human needs rather than amplifying human weaknesses.